lighthouse-labs/scavenger_hunt/README.md

 3. From #2, cd DIRECTLY to another directory that spells out the name of the bald (and very cool) instructor
 4. From the top level directory, cd to a directory level that spells out 'top'.

-Alright, if you found everything, and did it all correctly, you should have 100 points and a lot more experience moving around in a Unix/Linux directory environment.
+Alright, if you found everything, and did it all correctly, you should have 110 points total and a lot more experience moving around in a Unix/Linux directory environment.